Our Vision of the Future

 Jean and Richard Deems Professor Chairman, Department of Ophthalmology

 - The Precision Medicine Initiative at Columbia University

-- The Precision Ophthalmology Conference - Columbia University Medical Center in New York City, Sponsored by Columbia Ophthalmology Alumni Society and the Edward S. Harkness Eye Institute.
+- The Inaugural Precision Ophthalmology Conference - An overview of the first year annual conference of Columbia University Medical Center in New York City, Sponsored by Columbia Ophthalmology Alumni Society and the Edward S. Harkness Eye Institute.